chaos-polymtl/lethe/doc/source/examples/rpt/photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel.rst

 Photon Count Calculation in a Cylindrical Vessel
 ==================================================

-In this example, using a Monte Carlo technique, we perform the calculation of photon counts of a single radioactive particle that emits :math:`\gamma`-ray.
+In this example, using a Monte Carlo technique, we perform the calculation of photon counts of a single radioactive particle that emits :math:`\gamma`-rays.
 The calculation is performed for a given set of positions inside a cylindrical vessel.
 The Monte Carlo method allows us to estimate the photon counts of a particle at a given position inside the vessel with respect to a given detector.

 Features